falco442/JoomlaCake/README.md

 * Download the package
 * Extract the package into an arbitrary subdirectory of your Joomla rootdir, example `joomla-root-dir/cake`

+## Using Git

+* Go to your Joomla root directory
+* use the command `git clone https://github.com/falco442/JoomlaCake.git`

 ## Setup